Bilsborrow: Civil parish

 Bilsborrow was formerly a township in the parish of Garstang, from 1866 Bilsborrow was a civil parish in its own right, on 1 April 2003 the parish was abolished and merged with Myerscough to form "Myerscough & Bilsborrow".
 In 2001 the parish had a population of 410.
+The population of Myerscouch & Bilsborrow in 2021 was 1,479.

+Transport

+As of March 2026 the village’s transport is run by Stagecoach Cumbria and North Lancashire.